JMontagu/ChromeUmbracoDebug/README.md

 Chrome Umbraco Debug
 ==================

-A chrome extension which enables umbraco debug trace on all page requests (i.e ?umbDebugShowTrace=true).
+A chrome extension which appends umbraco debug trace on all page requests within a tab (i.e ?umbDebugShowTrace=true).

 Installing this
 ===============